top of page

 About

 Toad in the hole is a British meal traditionally made with sausages cooked in Yorkshire Pudding batter.
-Created as a way to stretch meager meat portions in poor households, it was a regular feature in my late English mum’s post WWII childhood.
+Created as a way to stretch meager meat portions in poor households, it was a regular feature in my late mum’s post WWII British childhood.
 My 6 siblings and I just thought it was delicious when she’d make it for us.
 I chose the name in honor of my mum who, like the dish’s origins, was skilled at making do with what she had.
 Her ability to make beautiful things - food, households, clothes, a life - out of the humblest of beginnings inspire me daily.

 Although I’ve made art consistently my entire life it wasn’t until the youngest of my 4 kids was in first grade and my oldest was a sophomore in college that I returned to school, as a full time art major.
 That was in 2002, at Hartwick College in Oneonta, NY.
-The art history classes blasted my world wide open but it was the studio art classes, especially print making, that changed me, literally, for good.
+The art history classes blasted my world wide open but it was the studio art classes, especially print making, that changed me, literally, for good. â€‹I graduated with concentrations in printmaking and drawing in 2006.

 Currently my art (mostly reduction block prints) can be seen on the labels of Red Clover Ale Company’s award winning beer and in private collections near and far.